Photography in Santiago, Chile: Best Spots for Awesome Shots

-It makes us very happy indeed how rapidly Santiago is becoming less a quick stopover place and more of a stop and explore kind of a city.
+It makes us very happy indeed how rapidly Santiago is becoming less a quick stopover place and more of a stop explores kind of a city.
 Admittedly, Chile’s capital is not the most obvious city in the world to visit, lacking a long list of famous landmarks and easily overshadowed by Chile’s northern Atacama desert and the south’s Patagonian glaciers.
-However, whether it be a smartphone or the fanciest of fancy DSLRs, there are some seriously cool places to train your camera onto, and for this reason, Foto Ruta, the creative photography tour company, has landed on this side of the Andes (originally founded and still very much also found in Buenos Aires).
+However, whether it be a smartphone or the fanciest of fancy DSLRs, there are some seriously cool places to train your camera, and for this reason, Foto Ruta, the creative photography tour company, has landed on this side of the Andes (originally founded and still very much also found in Buenos Aires).
 Even after 2 years of shooting, we still love exploring Santiago and capturing the variety on offer with our lenses.

-A popular yet chilled out little bubble of the city, contrasting nicely to its surrounding bustle, leafy streets and parasol covered cafes offer some great subjects.
+A popular yet chilled-out little bubble of the city, contrasting nicely to its surrounding bustle, leafy streets and parasol-covered cafes offer some great subjects.
 Look out for the great old Biografo cinema also.

 Depending on the day, you will find a bunch of grumpy/happy/flirty/drunk fishermen (delete as appropriate!)
-Whatever their mood, there is a serious feast of visual delights here, from ancient weighing scales, to numerous types of fish.
+Whatever their mood, there is a serious feast of visual delights here, from ancient weighing scales to numerous types of fish.
 There are also some delicious restaurants where you can give your camera (and legs!) a rest

-Check out the very photogenic Museo Bellas Artes, the cool INTI murals situated by the metro station and just soak up the general vibe of this cool little barrio
+Check out the very photogenic Museo Bellas Artes, the cool INTI murals situated by the metro station, and just soak up the general vibe of this cool little barrio

 You are nearly guaranteed at all hours of the day to find a fabulous mixture of chess players, fortune tellers, artists, stuffed horses, real police horses, preachers, or all of the above.
 Great people watching and street photography possibilities as well as incredible architecture including Santiago’s cathedral

-Be ready to see television crews and photo shoots happening in this little cross section of Europe in Santiago.
-Great architecture, and if you’re lucky, you’ll find some cherry blossom covered trees fluttering in the wind
+Be ready to see television crews and photo shoots happening in this little cross-section of Europe in Santiago.
+Great architecture, and if you’re lucky, you’ll find some cherry blossom-covered trees fluttering in the wind

 If you are feeling adventurous, there are some amazing, less discovered areas of Santiago.
 (A little) off the beaten track: